holgerroth/NVFlare/research/auto-fl-research/templates/mutation_report.md

 - Update clipping at norm 45 tied the best at 0.903400 but added complexity, so it was discarded and the default-off aggregation knob was reverted.
 - Global self-distillation at alpha 0.05, temperature 2.0 scored 0.901000 and the default-off client knob was reverted.
 - FedProx `mu=3e-5` combined with the lower scheduler floor `eta_min_factor=0.0001` scored a new best of 0.904100; `mu=1e-6` under the same floor scored 0.900200.
 Carry this stack forward as the active best.
+- Server momentum `0.475` on the FedProx/lower-floor stack scored a new best of 0.906100; `0.425` also beat the prior best at 0.904900 but is not the survivor.
+Carry `server_momentum=0.475` forward.
 - Reserve FedSAM only if the runtime budget remains healthy; otherwise return to contract-safe aggregation changes.